Responsive

 }

-• Test Name
+• Test Workflow Name

-• Test Status
+• Test Workflow Status

-• Test Endtime
+• Test Workflow Endtime

-• URL to the specific test log
+• URL to the specific Test Workflow’s log

-Click on save to save the configuration.
+Click on “Save” to save the configuration.

 Testing the Webhook